-Wholesale market: The system of updating the cap will impact how suppliers hedge in the wholesale market.
-This is likely to affect the cost incurred by suppliers, as noted above.

-- Third party switching services and supplier service providers: these stakeholders may be indirectly impacted through reduced revenues as a result of any reduction in switching resulting from the cap. - Government and regulators: Ofgem will incur direct costs in implementing and monitoring the default tariff cap.
-There is also expected to be an impact on HMRC's VAT receipts as a result of changes in customer bills.
-Government corporation tax revenues could also be impacted through any reduction in suppliers' profits as a result of the cap. - Environment: Any change in energy consumption levels will impact the associated greenhouse gas emissions.
+- Wholesale market: The system of updating the cap will impact how suppliers hedge in the wholesale market.
+This is likely to affect the cost incurred by suppliers, as noted above. - Third party switching services and supplier service providers: These stakeholders may be indirectly impacted through reduced revenues as a result of any reduction in switching resulting from the cap. - Government and regulators: Ofgem will incur direct costs in implementing and monitoring the default tariff cap.
+There is also expected to be an impact on HMRC's VAT receipts as a result of changes in customer bills. government corporation tax revenues could also be impacted through any reduction in suppliers' profits as a result of the cap. - Environment: Any change in energy consumption levels will impact the associated greenhouse gas emissions. - Security of supply: A change in energy consumption levels could impact how well the supply of energy matches demand, potentially increasing risks to security of supply. - Employees: Suppliers may attempt to cut controllable costs as a result of the default tariff cap.
+This may lead them to reduce pay, benefits, and other conditions of employment in order to achieve cost savings, or to reduce the size of their workforce.
+There may also be job losses associated with market exit as a result of the cap.